-Finally, a substantial literature in macroeconomics has explored whether noise shocks to public information can explain business cycle fluctuations (see, for example, Chahrour and Jurado, 2018 and the references therein).
-Because overconfident forecasters in our model can attach more weight to public information than optimal, any such shocks can also have a heightened effect on individual expectations.
-Compared to a rational model, our model of overconfidence could therefore predict larger responses to public noise shocks.
-This illustrates how the combination of absolute and relative overconfidence could have important implications for the ability of noise shocks to create meaningful business cycle fluctuations.
+Finally, a substantial literature in macroeconomics has explored whether noise shocks to public information can explain business cycle fluctuations (e.g. Chahrour and Jurado, 2018 and the references therein).
+Because agents in our model can attach more weight to public information than optimal, any such shocks can also have a heightened effect on individual expectations.
+Compared to a rational model, our model could therefore predict larger responses to public noise shocks.
+This illustrates one potentially important implication of the combination of absolute and relative overconfidence.
+Others include: (i) increases in trade in financial assets, due to increases in the dispersion of (relative) beliefs; (ii) "over-shooting" of asset prices in response to public announcements; and (iii) increases in investments into new product lines.
+We leave these topics, and others, for future research.